google/grain/docs/data_loader/samplers.md

 # Samplers

-Samplers in PyGrain are responsible for determining the order in which records are processed.
-This allows PyGrain to implement global transformations (e.g. global shuffling, sharding, repeating for multiple epochs) before reading any records.
+Samplers in Grain are responsible for determining the order in which records are processed.
+This allows Grain to implement global transformations (e.g. global shuffling, sharding, repeating for multiple epochs) before reading any records.